octospacc/staticoso-docs/Pages/index.md

 They can be specified from the `Site.ini` file, under the `[Site]` section, or as command-line arguments.
 CLI arguments, if specified, always take priority over the INI values.

 In the INI file, flags are specified as they are, separated by new lines.
-In
+As CLI arguments, they are prepended by double dashes (`--`) and values are assigned to them with your standard shell syntax (usually, it will be `--Flag="Value"`, with a space for separation between arguments).

 _Note: Some flags are currently CLI-only, while others are file-only.
 This will be soon fixed._

 - `SiteName`: The name of your site.
 - `BlogName`: The name of the blog section of your site.
 - `SiteTagline`: The tagline or motto of your site.
 - `SiteRoot`: The root path of your site on your server.
+Useful if you keep many sites on the same domain/address.
 Defaults to `/`.
 - `SiteDomain`: Domain of your website, for use for feeds and sitemaps.
 - `SiteLang`: The language of your site.
 Will be used for choosing certain strings.
 Defaults to `en`.
 - `SiteTemplate`: Name of the template file to use for the site.
 Defaults to `Default.html`.